Porting Applications using Recipes

 Cookbook

-The GCC and LLVM compiler frontends on Linux use glibc (GNU C Library) by default on the library object linking process, it will create ELF binaries that don't work on Redox because glibc doesn't support the Redox system calls.
+The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.

-To make the compiler use relibc (Redox C Library), the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.
+Part of this process is to use glibc (GNU C Standard Library) which don't support Redox system calls, to make the compiler use relibc (Redox C Library) the Cookbook needs to tell the build system of the program or library to use it, it's done with environment variables.

-The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't adapted for cross-compilation.
+The Cookbook have templates to avoid custom commands for cross-compilation, but it's not always possible because some build systems aren't standardized or adapted for cross-compilation.

 (Some build systems have different methods to enable cross-compilation and pass a different C standard library to the compiler, you will need to figure this out)